 DIAG:OUTP, Table 3-2, to establish the "off" state parameters) and the power supply is programmed to the power on values of the following parameters: CURR[:LEV][:IMM] = 0, VOLT[:LEV][:IMM] = 0, MODE = VOLT.
 If the power supply is in either an overvoltage or overcurrent state, this condition is reset by RST.
 After sending RST it is necessary to send OUTPUT ON for programmed values to appear at the output.
-The RST command always returns the mode to Voltage and the range to automatic.
-(See example, Figure A-1.)
+The RST command always returns the mode to Voltage and the range to automatic (See supply Figure 4.1)